knative/serving/docs/scaling/SYSTEM.md

 ![scale-up-down](images/scale-up-down.png)

-At steady state, the autoscaler is constantly scraping the currently active revision pods to adjust the scale of the revision constantly.
+At steady state, the autoscaler is constantly scraping the currently active revision's pods to adjust the scale of the revision constantly.
 As requests flow into the system, the scraped values will change and the autoscaler will instruct the revision's deployment to adhere to a given scale.